Mara Jeffress, Ph.D.

 "RNAi-mediated delineation of Raf-Mek-Erk signaling specificity in human breast cells."

-Lawrence Berkeley Lab, Life Science Division Meeting, Oakland, Ca - November 2006
+Lawrence Berkeley Lab, Life Science Division Retreat, Oakland, Ca - November 2006

 Seattle Protozoology Conference, Seattle, WA